justvanrossum/drawbot-skia/README.md

 `pip install drawbot-skia`

+_Note for Windows: skia-python is only supported for the 64-bit version of Python, so that goes for drawbot-skia as well, so make sure you use one of the x86-64 Python installers._

 If you want to see the source code and possibly contribute: clone the repo, and do `pip install -e .` in the root directory.

 ## Usage